kanikakk-02/load-forecasting-ml/README.md

 This project presents a comparative analysis of three machine learning models — **Random Forest**, **Support Vector Regression (SVR)**, and **Linear Regression** — for short-term electricity load forecasting in a solar-powered microgrid.
 The work is implemented in MATLAB and is based on real-world weather and load data.

-> 📝 *This IEEE-style paper was written as part of my undergraduate research.*

 ---